skellis46/slipbox/improvisation and the threshold of the self.md

 – Kent De Spain [-@despain-2014-landscape p.52]

 Reduced desire, or the absence of desire, is a recurrent theme in improvised dancing.
 Kirstie Simson has long used a practice explicitly called 'hands that don't want anything' [@ellis-2009-hands], while Steve Paxton seems to infer the presence of a threshold when he describes how 'little sprits' like imagery and desire stop as if 'the mind has just been surgically removed' [Paxton, in @despain-2014-landscape p.77].
 In Paxton's description there are hints of how Sheets-Johnstone references Kristeva's _primordial semiotic of gesture_ that affords 'no distinction between signifier and signified, and in which a bodily doing sets forth relations without specifying objects within these relations' [@sheets-johnstone-1981-thinkinga p.403].

 Paxton is unusual in attempting to articulate both sides of the threshold or what I am describing as the difference between dancing and being danced.
 But he also implicitly suggests how any description of _being danced_ requires a self (subject) to be describing the experience (the object), and that this can only happen _after_ the return from being danced to dancing when there is self-awareness or reflexivity. -- does he do this? when? where?

 Then there are those artists whose descriptions of the complexities of improvised dancing reveal deep corporeal attunement only on _this_ side -- the _I am dancing_ side -- of the threshold.
 For instance, Barbara Dilley asks 'And what is that self-conscious state when one is simply highly aware and the self is part of that awareness?' [in @despain-2014-landscape p.63].
-Similarly, Ruth Zaporah describes how she finds herself _doing things_, and that 'there's also this kid that's excited about it inside of me' who isn't judging the dancing [@despain-2014-landscape p.71]. - relates to lantern focus of children's consciousness
+Similarly, Ruth Zaporah describes how she finds herself _doing things_, and that 'there's also this kid that's excited about it inside of me' who isn't judging the dancing [@despain-2014-landscape p.71]. - relates to lantern focus of children's consciousness (vs spotlight)

 What the threshold distinguishes from adjacent accounts of presence or absorption is not intensity but a critical junction across which selfhood is porous: on one side, experience retains a reflexive subject; on the other, the distinction between subject and object no longer holds.
 The implication is that both sides of the bardo are deeply embodied and highly attuned experiences, yet they are, as I argue in this chapter, different in kind.